 - Limit caffeine intake to no more than 200mg, that is, two to three cups of coffee a day.
 Drinking too much caffeine could dehydrate you and may affect breast milk production (10).

 - Avoid alcohol intake as much as possible.
-You can read more about alcohol and breastfeeding here.

 - Limit intake of high-sugar drinks, such as soda and fruit juices, as they may contribute to weight gain.
 Instead, eat whole fruits.

 - Avoid high-fat, high-calorie processed foods, such as fast food, since it may cause excess weight gain.